AlexanderVikenfalk/Portfolio/README.md

 #### Author: Alexander Vikenfalk

 #### About this project:
-Third version of my portffolio.
+Third version of my portfolio.
 Written in React again (although not needed it feels better creating the app in React from the since I proabably will add features later).

 #### Technologies used:
 * **CSS 3** for design.